lb3dev/dead-pixels/README.md

 dead-pixels
 ===============

-dead-pixels is a simple Python 3 program built to display full screen background colors for monitor dead pixel inspections, using the Tkinter library included with Python 3
+dead-pixels is a simple Python 3 program built to display full screen background colors for monitor dead pixel inspections, using PyQt5

 Build Notes
 -----